-If you engage in such exceptional(A)/exceptionable(B) tehaviour I will be forced to punish you.
+If you engage in such exceptional(A)/exceptionable(B) behaviour, I will be forced to punish you.

-He has the same capacity as an adult to consent(A) (a) to surgical treatment.
+He has the same capacity as an adult to consent(A)/assent(B) to surgical treatment.

-The minister is obliged(A)/compelled(B) to report legularly to a parliamentary board.
+The minister is obliged(A)/compelled(B) to report regularly to a parliamentary board.

-His analysis of the situation is far too sanguine (4)/get vine(B).
+His analysis of the situation is far too sanguine(A)/genuine(B).